mr-anji/cbdb.github.io/README.md

 # cbdb.github.io

 We are a public project movement for in-school internet freedom and flexability.
-Alert us if links do not work anymore
+Alert us if links do not work anymore: cbdb@rocketship.com * yes its real, it was registered on mail.com.

 - 4 SCUSD